A Few Minutes With... 'Haunted Highway' Co-Host Dana Workman

 Given everything that she's tried, does she have an idea of what she wants to do with her emerging career?
 "I've been asking myself the same question since I was like fifteen," she says with a laugh.
 "I've had my hand in so many different types of jobs.
 I just tend to figure it out as I go along and find different things I love."

 She's currently working on producing her own series, sharing her photography via a newly-launched portfolio, and waiting to find out if SyFy will pick up Haunted Highway for a second season, but there's one thing in particular she'd love to try: stand-up comedy.

 "I love stand-up," she tells me, explaining that she goes to comedy clubs "every week.
 I have a passion for comedy.
 I know all these up and coming comedians [and] I try to incorporate humor into my hosting."
 Given the right material, we might see her in front of the microphone someday soon.

 For all the differing jobs that Dana has had over her career, there's one thing that is constant: how incredibly genuine and warm she is.
 She's able to put people at ease and form a rapport, whether it's with a TV audience or the reporter she just met twenty minutes ago.
 She's not thinking she's amazing or aiming to be a huge celebrity; she's just happy to be here, and sharing that joy with the rest of us.

 "I love what I do," she says.
 "I feel like I'm a pretty tough person, but I think most people also know that I have a huge heart."

-You can find out more about Dana by following her on Twitter (@DanaWorkman) and visiting her official website.
+You can find out more about Dana by following her on Twitter (@DanaWorkman), checking out her photography, and visiting her official website.
 For more from Brittany Frederick, visit my Starpulse writer page and follow me on Twitter (@tvbrittanyf).

 (c)2012 Brittany Frederick/Digital Airwaves.
 Appears at Starpulse with permission.
 All rights reserved.
 No reproduction permitted.